 And they succeeded.
-Today, more than four decades later, our founders' vision of a City Country Classroom endures.
-We have grown from 14 children to 465 and from rented rooms in Rodeph Shalom Synagogue on Broad Street to our own three-building campus on S. 25th Street.
+Today, 45 years later, our founders' vision of a City Country Classroom endures.
+We have grown from 14 children to 474 and from a handful of rented rooms in Rodeph Shalom Synagogue on Broad Street to our own three-building campus on S. 25th Street.
 (For a short history of our Lombard Street building by Hidden City Philadelphia, click here.)

-Despite this growth, our founders – some of whom are grandparents of current students! - recognize the school they started.
-So much of who and what we do today – our values, our passion for teaching and learning, our respect for childhood, our celebration of creativity, multiple perspectives, and innovation – harkens back to the dreams of our founders.
+Despite this growth, our founders – some of whom are now grandparents of TPS students- recognize the school they started.
+So much of what we do today – our values, our passion for teaching and learning, our respect for childhood, our celebration of creativity, multiple perspectives, and innovation – harkens back to the dreams of our founders.
+Learn here.
+Go anywhere.